Gaiwecoor/augurbot/README.md

 The `options` object is optional, but may include:

-* `bot` (object): An object containing options to be passed to the new Discord.Client().
+* `clientOptions` (object): An object containing options to be passed to the new Discord.Client().

 * `commands` (array): An array of command files to load upon receiving the first `ready` event.

-* `errorHandler` (function): An function accepting `error` and `message` as its arguments.
+* `errorHandler` (function): A function accepting `error` and `message` as its arguments.
 This will replace the default error handling function.

-* `parse` (function): A function accepting `message` as its argument, returning an object with `command` and `suffix` properties.
+* `parse` (async function): An asynchronous function accepting `message` as its argument, returning an object with `command` and `suffix` properties.
 This will replace the default parsing function.
 (Useful in case different servers use different prefixes, for example.)

 ### Handler Properties